ABOUT SYNANTHRA

 For the climate

 Eliminating fossil fuels from nitrogen fixation removes one of the largest sources of industrial CO2 emissions.
-Zero-emission fertilizer production, powered by green electricity, at any scale.
+Zero-emission production, powered by green electricity, at any scale.

 For food security